juliangiuca/uberemailer/README.md

 * Persist the emails and the response to a database, and tie those entries to a users session.
 This would essenailly allow someone to have a history of the emails.
 Unless the clear their cookies!
 * Add HTML to the emails.
 Pretty easy with TextAngular.
 Didn't have time =(
+* Auth.
+Make people OAuth in, and lock the "from" to their email address.

 ### License
 MIT License